casual-hostility/printCLIsyntax/README.md

 # printCLIsyntax
-take all IP addresses and print out the correct syntax for the firewall CLI to create new hosts
+take all IP addresses from an excel spreadsheet column and print out the correct syntax for the firewall CLI to create new hosts